fritzo/pomagma/README.md

 Pomagma can:

 - simplify code fragments expressed in &lambda;-join-calculus
+- validate codebases of programs and assertions
 - solve systems of inequalities and horn clauses
-- validate codebases of programs and assertions
-- refine programs-with-holes subject to inequality constraints
+- synthesize code from sketches and inequality constraints

 Pomagma's base theory is being formally verified in the [Hstar project](https://github.com/fritzo/hstar).